-MyPocket review
+Lekka review

 It's the bank hoping to make banking more accessible and inclusive.
 Here's what you need to know.

-What is MyPocket?
+What is Lekka?

-MyPocket is a digital banking service with a specific focus on inclusion and financial accessibility.
+Lekka is a digital banking service with a specific focus on inclusion and financial accessibility.
 The company says it wants to acknowledge the discrepancies between the access to banking that marginalised groups such as immigrants and low-income households face, and make banking more accessible to broader segments of society.

 The French-based company wants to set itself apart by offering some of the cheapest banking options on the market.
 By signing up, users receive a current account, an IBAN and an international Mastercard, coupled with a mobile app.
+Lekka accounts should be available to UK customers in 2025.

-How does MyPocket work?
+How does Lekka work?

 The banking service offers a current account that is connected to a mobile banking app and a Mastercard prepaid card.
 Available through a monthly or yearly subscription plan, users can choose between the Free Access or Premium Access plans.

-Despite being a fee-based service, MyPocket’s Premium Access comes with a fee.
-The account costs a single payment of €25 per year, or €3.00 a month.
-Along with the current account and banking services that MyPocket offers, its users also receive an IBAN (International Banking Account Number) to help give users mobility and ease of use while banking across Europe.
+Despite being a fee-based service, Lekka’s Premium Access comes with a fee.
+The account costs a single payment of €25 per year, or €2.08 a month.
+Along with the current account and banking services that Lekka offers, its users also receive an IBAN (International Banking Account Number) to help give users mobility and ease of use while banking across Europe.

-Is MyPocket worth it?
+Is Lekka worth it?

-While MyPocket is still a relatively new service and is still in the process of developing more features and exciting innovations, it is worth keeping an eye on.
+While Lekka is still a relatively new service and is still in the process of developing more features and exciting innovations, it is worth keeping an eye on.
 Its mission of inclusive banking for all sets it apart from the other digital banking available on the market, though its features are limited.

-MyPocket’s fees and restrictions
+Lekka’s fees and restrictions

 • ATM withdrawal fees in the SEPA Zone